google/ml-compiler-opt/docs/adding_features.md

 just need a vocab file for the new feature, but it's simpler to regenerate it all.
 See the [demo section](demo/demo.md#collect-trace-and-generate-vocab)

+**Note:** You only need to regenerate the vocabulary if the feature is going to be normalized by a preprocessing layer for your model.
+If your feature does not need to get put through a lambda normalization preprocessing layer, make sure to regenerate the vocabulary and that your feature is added to the list returned by `get_nonnormalized_features()` in `config.py`.
+In either case, it is still quite simple and fast to just call the vocab generation again.

 After that, retrain from [scratch](demo/demo.md#train-a-new-model).

 ## Notes